Home ยป Wellness ยป Homemade All Natural Antibacterial Soap Recipe

 You only need two ingredients: soap base and essential oils.

-You can substitute with various blends or add cinnamon, clove, and orange oils which are also known for their disinfecting properties.
+You can substitute with various essential oil blends for soap or add cinnamon, clove, and orange oils which are also known for their disinfecting properties.
 Another nourishing option is this DIY Turmeric Soap recipe.

 Step-By-Step Directions